-This will be one of those short but sweet articles, where I would like to talk about what you can do to uplift your writing session.
+This will be one of those short but sweet articles, where I would like to talk about what you can do to uplift your writing session and continue your writing journey.
 It doesn’t matter whether you write a short story or a novel, or maybe even something work-related, this can help.

 Your surroundings can greatly affect your writing tempo.
 If you constantly suffer interruptions, you won’t get too far.
 Try to isolate yourself, physically, from this world.
 If that’s not possible, maybe try listening to classical music while you write – everyone knows people with headphones should be left alone – or if that’s not possible, take a walk before you start to help you prepare mentally.